waldyr/sublime-installer/README.md

 Would you like a Sublime 2.0.1 better icon [y/n]?
 # Type 'y' if you want a better icon else type 'n'.
 Then press enter.
+Downloading Sublime 2.0.1 custom icon, please wait...
+Custom icon applied with success

 Would you like Sublime 2.0.1 Zen Coding plugin [y/n]?
 # Type 'y' if you want Zen Coding else type 'n'.
 Then press enter.
+Downloading Zen Coding, please wait...
+Zen Coding applied with success

+Sublime 2.0.1 was totally installed and configured in your computer.
 ````